Results & Expectations

 What actually gets tracked, and which labs get checked

-Let me walk you through what a thoughtful provider looks at, because it's more than the number on the scale.
+This section walks through what a thoughtful provider looks at, because it's more than the number on the scale.

 Weight trend is the obvious one, but the word "trend" matters.
 A single weigh-in tells you almost nothing.
 Water, salt, a big meal the night before, where you are in your cycle, all of that moves the scale by a kilo or two without changing a gram of fat.
-What I care about is the direction over three to four weeks, not the reading on any one morning.
+What matters is the direction over three to four weeks, not the reading on any one morning.

-The large trials give us a rough map of what to expect.
+The large trials provide a rough map of what to expect.
 In SURMOUNT-1, participants on tirzepatide lost meaningful weight over roughly 72 weeks, with the loss building gradually rather than all at once (Jastreboff et al., 2022).
 STEP 1 showed a similar slow curve with semaglutide (Wilding et al., 2021).
 Slow and steady is the normal pattern, not a sign something is wrong.

 Telling a normal plateau from a real problem